geosolutions-it/MapStore2/docs/user-guide/web-section.md

 <img src="../img/web-section/web-window.jpg" class="ms-docimage"/>

+The web page content can be customized through the [Content Web Page Toolbar](content-web-toolbar.md).
 An example of a new Web Page Section with a web page added can be like the following:

 <img src="../img/web-section/web-page.jpg" class="ms-docimage"/>